alfiopuglisi/guietta/docs/tutorial.rst

       but for example a *valueChanged()* signal from a slider would not have transferred the new slider value.
     - the *as* clause in the *with* statement cannot be used.
-    - despite all appearances, the *with* code block will not be run in the context where it is defined.
-This means that anything defined outside (like globally imported modules and functions) will not be available.
     - like the @auto decorator above, it is not guaranteed to work on a Python prompt.
 It works on the standard Python one, but for example will not work with some versions of IPython.